 Treatment and prognosis

 Spinal meningiomas are typically slow growing.
-Surgery is the treatment of choice and complete tumour removal is achieved in the vast majority of patients.
+Surgery is the treatment of choice and complete tumor removal is achieved in the vast majority of patients.
 Less than 10% experience recurrence 2.

 - typically located anteriorly (compared to meningiomas that are usually located posterolaterally)

 - tendency for multiplicity